manal-faisal12/Desktop-pet/README.md

 Berry is a  Desktop Pet, which is a Work / Study Assistant.
 Our objective is to optimize student productivity and focus levels using various approaches; reminders, Pomodoro timer, apps blocklist, to-do lists, assignment manager etc. Today, lack of focus and short attention spans are major barriers to effective learning.
 These very features will transform a static tool to an empathetic companion that ensures the user's emotional well-being and encourages healthy study habits.<br>
 # <br>Technical Requirements:<br>
  Compiler: Intellij IDEA<br>
+ Nemotron Api Key
+ >for the proper functioning of the fox journal(explained below).

 # <br>User Manual:<br>
 1.If you would like this fox to roam on your desktop too, all you have to do is clone this repository on your Intellij compiler.<br>